department-of-veterans-affairs/va.gov-team/products/disability/526ez/design/toxic exposure questions June 2023.md

 ## [Condition name]

-How is your disability connected to your service? (*Required)
+How is your disability related to your service? (*Required)

 [ ] My disability was caused by an injury or exposure during my military service. [option 1]